darakian/ddh/README.md

     <Directories>...
 Directories to parse
 ```
 ## How
-DDH works by hashing files to determine uniqueness and as such depends heavily on disk speeds for performance.
+DDH works by hashing files to determine their uniqueness and, as such, depends heavily on disk speeds for performance.